 10DLC stands for a 10-digit long code.
 It’s a particular phone number used by businesses to send bulk SMS or MMS.
 10DLC is governed by the Federal Communications Commission (FCC) and Cellular Telecommunications Industry Association (CTIA).
 This number type requires businesses to follow specific guidelines and comply with regulations such as the Telephone Consumer Protection Act (TCPA) in the United States.
 Once approved, 10DLC numbers can be used for application-to-person messaging (A2P).

-Businesses can use 10DLC for a wide range of messaging use cases, including customer communications, marketing campaigns, transactional messaging, appointment reminders, notifications, and more.
-More important, 10DLC allows for two-way messaging, enabling businesses to engage in interactive conversations with their customers, clients, and prospects.
+Businesses can use 10DLC for various messaging use cases, including customer communications, marketing campaigns, transactional messaging, appointment reminders, notifications, etc. More importantly, 10DLC allows for two-way messaging, enabling businesses to engage in interactive conversations with their customers, clients, and prospects.

 10DLC vs. shortcode

-Dedicated shortcodes are five or six-digit numbers used for SMS and MMS messaging, but not for two-way messaging or voice calls.
+Dedicated shortcodes are five or six-digit numbers used for bulk one-way text messaging.
+These shortcodes don’t support two-way messaging or voice calls.
 They’re easy to remember and can become recognizable to your brand.
-Once a brand’s shortcode is approved, shortcode messaging has no volume caps, and a high throughput.
+Shortcode messaging has a high throughput once a brand’s shortcode is approved.

-Availability and cost: Shortcodes are typically more expensive and harder to obtain compared to 10DLC numbers.
+Availability and cost: Shortcodes are typically more expensive and harder to obtain than 10DLC numbers.
 The approval process for shortcodes is extensive, and leasing or purchasing a dedicated shortcode can be pricy — it’s common to cost up to $1,000 a month.

-Regulation and compliance: In addition to having oversight from the FCC, mobile carriers, CTIA, short codes are also regulated by the Common Short Code Administration (CSCA).
+Regulation and compliance: Besides having oversight from the FCC, mobile carriers, and CTIA, shortcodes are also regulated by the Common Short Code Administration (CSCA).

-Use cases and applications: Short codes are often used for specific use cases such as 2FA, large marketing campaigns, notifications, and similar.
-10DLC numbers are more versatile and can be used for a wider range of messaging applications because, unlike shortcodes, they support both two-way messaging and a high message throughput.
+Use cases and applications: Shortcodes are often used for specific one-way SMS use cases such as 2FA, large marketing campaigns, and notifications.
+10DLC numbers are more versatile and can be used for a broader range of messaging applications because, unlike shortcodes, they support both two-way messaging and a high message throughput.

 10DLC vs. toll-free number

-Toll-free numbers, initially designed for voice calls, can also be used for messaging.
+Toll-free numbers, initially designed for voice calls, can also be used for text messaging.
 10DLC and toll-free numbers have similar use cases and functions.
-The key difference between 10DLC and toll-free numbers is price and whether or not you want a local area code.
+The key differences between 10DLC and toll-free numbers are registration cost, international use, and whether or not you want a local area code.

-Availability and cost: Toll-free numbers are the least expensive option for SMS as they don't require a registration fee, a $15 monthly Campaign Registry compliance fee, and DCA vetting fee.
-When it comes to the cost of SMS, it’s the same for toll-free and 10DLC.
+Availability and cost: Toll-free numbers are the least expensive option for SMS as they don't require a registration fee, a $15 monthly Campaign Registry compliance fee, or a DCA vetting fee.
+However, the cost of sending and receiving one SMS message is the same for toll-free and 10DLC.

 Regulation and compliance.
-10DLC numbers must register with the Campaign Registry.
-Businesses and their 10DLC messaging use case must be vetted before messaging can occur.
-There is a small monthly fee to stay on the Campaign Registry.
-On the other hand, toll-free numbers must register with mobile carriers as well, but messaging can occur while awaiting approval.
+10DLC numbers must register with the Campaign Registry, which was created by mobile network operators like AT&T and Verizon.
+After submitting proper registration information, businesses and their 10DLC messaging use case must be vetted and approved before messaging can occur.
+There are registration fees and small monthly charges to stay on the Campaign Registry.
+Toll-free numbers must register with mobile carriers as well, but there is not yet a registration fee or monthly charge.

 Who should register for 10DLC?